Framed cohomological Hall algebras and cohomological stable envelopes

-by replacing representations $T^*\Rep(\vi)$ with framed representations $T^*\Rep(\vi,\w)$ and ordinary cohomology with equivariant cohomology with respect to the residual action of the torus $T_\w$ acting on the framing and rescaling the cotangent directions.
+by replacing representations $T^*\Rep(\vi)$ with framed representations $T^*\Rep(\vi,\w)$ and ordinary cohomology with equivariant cohomology with respect to the residual action of the torus $T_\w$ acting on the framing and rescaling the cotangent directions by some additional parameter $\hbar$.
 The multiplication is defined with a correspondence analogous to the previous one, and hence consists of a collection of maps